47chapters/letsgo/docs/how-to/manage-scalability.md

 ### Scaling the _worker_ component

-The _worker_ component consists of an [AWS Lambda function](https://aws.amazon.com/pm/lambda) and an [AWS SQS Standard Queue](https://aws.amazon.com/sqs/).
-Both have their own scalability behaviors and settings you can control.
+The _worker_ component consists of an [AWS Lambda function](https://aws.amazon.com/pm/lambda), an [AWS SQS Standard Queue](https://aws.amazon.com/sqs/), and an [AWS Event Source Mapping](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) that connects the two.
+All have their own scalability behaviors and settings you can control.

 For the _worker_'s Lambda function, you can set: